StarPlayrX/bigmac/README.md

 # 🍔 Big Mac 2

 #### We are keeping a close watch on the latebloom.kext.
-We add support for it when it is out of beta.
+We add support for it for soon.
+Right now I'm doing some manual testing with Big Sur and Monterey.

 #### My view of a race condition
 * Four race cars enter a 4 way stop all at the same exact time.